kool-engine/kool/README.md

 that there shouldn't be much visible difference in the WebGL and WebGPU backends.
 You can also force a certain backend by appending `&backend=webgpu` or `&backend=webgl` to the URL.

+I also made an actual game with this: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
+Give it a try (it's free)!

 ## Platform Support

 | Platform    | Backend     | Implementation Status                                                |